-Remote users of ID7B2 should read the CHESS Remote User Guide.
+Remote users of ID7B2 should first read the CHESS User Guide to learn about obtaining access to the CHESS network.

 Normand Cyr collected data at CHESS beamline F1 remotely from the D'Avanzo lab at the University of Montreal in Quebec, Canada.

-Remote users of ID7B2 should read the CHESS Remote User Guide.
+Remote users of ID7B2 should first read the CHESS User Guide to learn about obtaining access to the CHESS network.

 Be sure to ship your samples to us sufficiently far in advance.
 Allow for weather and other sources of shipping delays.